nationalarchives/da-ayr-webapp/README.md

 Click on the `login` button.

-You will be redirected to keycloack for the authentication.
+You will be redirected to keycloak for the authentication.
 Enter the newly created user credentials and press enter.

 You should now be redirected to Django app index and see a `logout` button.